 Equities are the same as stocks, which are shares in a company.
 That means if you buy stocks, you’re buying equities.
 You may also get “equity” when you join a new company as an employee.
 That means you’re a partial owner of shares in your company.
 Because equities don’t pay a fixed interest rate, they don’t offer guaranteed income.
 In other words, equities inherently come with risk.
-If you have more questions about equities or investing in general, speak with a financial advisor in your area.
+If you have more questions about equities or investing in general, a financial advisor can help you plan our your investments.

 The Basics of Equities